Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Visualization and Querying of PGDBs

+\blue{The web mode Genome Explorer was designed for rapid zooming across the full scale at which a genome tends to be explored.
+In the basic mode, one replicon (chromosome or plasmid) is selected, yielding a compact, information dense display, in which the screen real estate is maximally exploited by showing a section from the replicon, as multiple line-wrapped horizontal lines at once.
+Furthermore, the functional elements like genes, operons, transcription start sites, transcription-factor binding sites, and terminators are displayed in-line on the same line, instead of on many parallel tracks that are spatially separated from each other, which is what most other genome browsers do. }

+\blue{Useful semantic zooming levels are provided for covering the large scale from showing the entire replicon on the screen, all the way down to the sequence.
+New graphical features are successively revealed at different levels, such as gene names, terminators, and binding sites.
+In addition to mouse based navigation, name or coordinate based search will find specific genes and regions. }

+\blue{The comparative mode enables side by side comparisons of many genomes, to visualize differences in the conservation of genes and other features.
+The genomes are aligned by orthology, starting with the so-called ``lead gene'' of the lead organism.
+After selecting other organisms to compare with, their genes, which are orthologous to the lead, will be centered in the genome sections of the other organisms, drawn as horizontal lines, as shown in Figure~\ref{fig:comparative-genbro}.
+Genes with the same colors indicate that they are orthologous to each other.
+The caveat is that only a dozen colors are available, so eventually colors will get reused for other ortholog pairings.
+Navigation like zooming and translation to the left and right are available. }

+\blue{The tracks mode enables the display of positional data from uploaded, external datasets.
+The datapoints are aligned to the genes and other features of one replicon.
+The start and end coordinates of one data point are aligned underneath the corresponding region of the replicon.
+The data can be shown in 3 different display styles: as a point graph, solid bar graph, or as simple rectangles.
+Intensity values of the data are converted into colors. }

-A user who zooms out far enough is presented with a depiction of all the genes on the replicon called the Genome Overview, shown in Figure~\ref{fig:genov}.
-This diagram can be painted with omics data to provide a global genome view of large-scale datasets.
+\blue{The genome browser can also generate large-format genome posters in PDF format; see examples at \cite{BioCycPostersURL}.
+The Genome Overview for the currently selected organism can be shown by the corresponding command in the Tools menu bar.
+It is a depiction of all the genes of the genome, as shown in Figure~\ref{fig:genov}.
+This diagram can be painted with omics data to provide a global genome view of large-scale data sets.}